redhat-nfvpe/kni-ipi-virt/README.md

    ...try stopping/removing all containers and killing all remaining `slirp4nets` processes, and then try to start the container again.
 Sometimes `podman` fails to clean up the `slirp4netns` forwarding processes when it stops/removes the DNS container.

-2. Sometimes the Ironic Python Agent used by the underlying [Metal3](https://github.com/metal3-io) components (which are themselves part of the IPI installation process) get stuck while cleaning the VMs' disks.
+2. Sometimes the Ironic Python Agent used by the underlying [Metal3](https://github.com/metal3-io) components (which are themselves part of the IPI installation process) gets stuck while cleaning the VMs' disks.
 Using a `vncviewer` such as TigerVNC, you can view the console of the VM and see if the agent's heartbeart is looping continuously (for more than 10 minutes or so).
 If so, a simple option is to just try the deployment again, but you of course run the chance of hitting a cleaning issue again.
 A better option is to use the Openstack CLI tool to talk with Ironic and attempt cleaning the problematic nodes manually.
 The tool can be installed like so:

    ```
    sudo pip3 install python-openstackclient